 Fortunately for those who care to wager on colleges in the state, the rule does carve out an exception to allow betting on in-state teams playing in a tournament of four or more teams.
 These events include March Madness, the College Football Playoff, the College World Series, and the NCAA Ice Hockey Tournament.

-Now that the bracket is set with three Massachusetts teams in the mix, hockey fans in the Commonwealth can bet on the NCAA Tournament either online or in-person.
+Now, hockey fans in the Commonwealth can bet on the NCAA Tournament either online or in-person.

 When betting in-person, bets can be placed at three Massachusetts casinos: MGM Springfield in Springfield, Encore Boston Harbor in Everett, and Plainridge Park Casino in Plainville.